Harvard Extension School: Is It Really Harvard?

 Harvard Extension School traces its origins to 1910.
 Despite its tradition-bound reputation, Harvard was actually a pioneer in continuing and distance education.
 Extension courses were offered via radio in the late 1940s and on television in the 1950s.

-Taking advantage of new online technologies, the Extension School expanded considerably in the 1980s and '90s and is now one of the university's largest schools, enrolling approximately 890 undergraduates and 2,750 graduate students in fall 2020 and serving more than 15,000 students each year.
+Taking advantage of new online technologies, the Extension School expanded considerably in the 1980s and '90s and is now one of the university's largest schools, enrolling 850 undergraduates and 3,063 graduate students in fall 2021 and serving more than 15,000 students each year.

 Not that this makes Harvard unique by any means.
 Similar continuing education programs exist among Ivy brethren Penn, Columbia, and Brown, while Yale offers the Eli Whitney track for nontraditional undergraduates.